Chicago Style Workout 4:

 Chicago Style Workout 4: Titles of Books and Articles

-1. The titles and subtitles of books and periodicals are italicized.
+1. The titles of books and periodicals are italicized.

 2. Titles of newspaper articles are set in roman type and enclosed in quotation marks.

-3. When newspapers and periodicals are mentioned in text, an initial the, even if part of the official title, is lowercased (unless it begins a sentence) and not italicized: She reads the New York Times on the train.
+3. When newspapers and other periodicals are mentioned in text, an initial The that is part of the official title is capitalized and italicized: She reads The New York Times on the train.

-4. Generic terms such as foreword, preface, introduction, and index are uppercased and set in roman type in running text (I saw in the Preface that . . .).
+4. Generic terms such as foreword, preface, introduction, and index are capitalized and set in roman type in running text (I saw in the Preface that . . .).

-5. Titles of short stories or essays are set in roman type and enclosed in quotation marks.
+5. Titles of short stories and essays are set in roman type and enclosed in quotation marks.

 6. These connections are illustrated in table 32.